RhetTbull/applecrate/README.md

 Note: I've not yet figured out how to create a universal binary with PyApp so you'll need to download the correct installer package for your platform, e.g. `applecrate-0.1.7-x86_64-installer.pkg` for Intel Macs and `applecrate-0.1.7-arm64-installer.pkg` for Apple Silicon Macs.

+The installer package will add the `applecrate` command line tool to `/usr/local/bin`.
+You can upgrade to a new version of AppleCrate by running `applecrate self update` (this only works if you installed AppleCrate with the installer package).

-Alternatively, you can install AppleCrate with pip or pipx:
+Alternatively, you can install AppleCrate with `pip` or `pipx`:

 AppleCrate requires Python 3.9 or later.